-I just wanted to share my latest book, this one written with Matt Raleigh for teachers in California Public Schools, focusing on financial literacy and making the most of their CalSTRS pension benefits.
-Please consider sharing with any teachers you know in California.
+I just wanted to share my latest book, this one written with Ryan Cruz for educators in Texas Public Schools, focusing on financial literacy and making the most of their TRS pension benefits.
+Please consider sharing with any teachers you know in Texas.
 This is the latest in the TL;DR Financial Literacy series.
 If you … Continue reading New Book: TL;DR: Financial Literacy for Employees of Texas Public Schools: Optimizing Financial Decisions Based on Your TRS Benefits

 Coloradans Should Buy an EV (But Maybe Wait a Few Months)

 This post is about Colorado HB23-1272 which has passed the Colorado legislature and is awaiting the Governor's signature.
 Like most bills, this one is complex (77 pages long) and filled with legislative and legal jargon.
 As a result, the following is my current interpretation of some of the provisions in this bill but it is … Continue reading Coloradans Should Buy an EV (But Maybe Wait a Few Months)

 One of the things that I frequently talk about in my classes, my books, and when talking with folks individually is that one of the biggest problems we have in personal finance is that talking about it is still taboo for many people in our culture.
 We’ll talk about making money in general, and certainly … Continue reading My Financial Mistakes (So Far)